 What Are the Three Types of Goldendoodle Coat?

-Goldendoodles have three coat types.
-These are wavy or shaggy, curly, and flat or improper.
+Goldendoodles have three coat types: wavy or shaggy, curly, and flat or improper.
 The wavy or shaggy coat is the most common because it occurs in every single Goldendoodle generation.
 This is easy to maintain and only requires brushing once or twice a week.

 The second type is the curly coat which exists because of the Goldendoodle’s Poodle lineage.
-This is seen in F1b and some multi-generational Doodles.
+This is seen in the f1b and some multi-generational Doodles.

 Is F1 or F2 Goldendoodle Better?

-Although both the F1 and F2 Goldendoodle generations have many similarities, it is a well-known fact that first-generation crosses are more genetically considered because they were directly bred from Golden Retrievers and Poodles.
+Although both the f1 and f2 Goldendoodle generations have many similarities, it is a well-known fact that first-generation crosses are genetically closer to both parents because they were directly bred from Golden Retrievers and Poodles.

 Are Goldendoodles High Maintenance?

-You need to brush them every now and then to maintain their coat quality and remove their minimal hair shedding.
-The common rule of thumb is, the longer or curlier their coat, the more often they need brushing.
+Brushing them regularly to maintain their coat quality and remove their minimal hair shedding would be best.
+The standard rule of thumb is the longer or curlier their coat, the more often they need brushing.

 Are Goldendoodles Hypoallergenic?

-No dog is completely hypoallergenic, but Goldendoodles are one of the many crosses that shed minimally.
+No dog is entirely hypoallergenic, but Goldendoodles are one of the many crosses that shed minimally.
 Therefore, it is tagged as less risky for people with allergies.

-Recent data shows that Goldendoodles that are backcrossed with Poodles are the most non-shedding type.
-In other words, if you have allergies or you want to skip constant vacuuming, generations with “B” on the end like F1B, F1BB, F2B, and F2BB are your best choice.
+Recent data shows Goldendoodles that are backcrossed with Poodles are the most non-shedding type.
+In other words, if you have allergies or want to skip constant vacuuming, generations with “b” on end, like f1b, f1bb, f2b, and f2bb, are your best choice.